Etched in Stone? - Parshat Vayechi

 What an empowering thought!
 Menasheh has a choice to make, as did an infamous sibling at the beginning of Bereishit.
 Cain brought an offering to God which was not accepted and God offered him the opportunity to change.2 As we know, Cain chose not to change.
 Menasheh could have said to himself: "I will choose the way brothers 'normally' behave – look at Cain and Abel; look at Yaakov and Esav; look at Joseph and his brothers.
 I will bear ill will towards Ephrayim."

-Apparently, though, Menasheh had no ill will towards his brother.
+Apparently, though, there is no evidence that Menasheh had no ill will towards his brother.
 He did not choose the 'natural' way.
 Rather he understood the message of 'on that day'.
 He could effect change.

 The following quote was attributed to the great American poet Maya Angelou, "If you don’t like something, change it.
 If you can’t change it, change your attitude."3 It is up to us.
 The weight of responsibility upon us might sound scary at first but when you recognize the endless possibilities in such an approach it becomes quite exciting.
 We can determine our own destiny.
 We cannot always control what happens to us but we can control the attitude we take towards it.
 Stuff happens.
 I am not saying it is easy and that we can just flip the on/off switch.
 But when we are ready to summon up and use our inner strength, it is doable.